Publishing data from a DB table

 Create a folder named

-and unzip the contents of the downloaded archive inside itmkdir test_layer cd test_layer/ unzip ../test_layer.zip
+test_layerand unzip the contents of the downloaded archive inside itmkdir test_layer cd test_layer/ unzip ../test_layer.zip -

 Use the